Skip to main content

 This year marks a remarkable milestone: 80 years since the end of World War II and the birth of the Universal Declaration of Human Rights.
 To honor this legacy, we invited communities and schools— from Newcastle to Japan—to join us in reflection and creativity.
 Together, we asked: What are your hopes for the future?
 Each response was captured on an origami crane or feather, carrying dreams of peace and unity.
 Inspired by the Japanese tradition of senbazuru— folding 1,000 cranes to grant a wish—we set out to create something extraordinary.
 The result?
 12,000 cranes, folded by countless hands, and three stunning kirigami cranes standing tall as symbols of hope, resilience, and global connection.
 This collective artwork reminds us that even the smallest gesture can shape a brighter tomorrow.

 The Unity Tree: Community groups and schools, from Newcastle to Japan have folded over 10,000 cranes as a powerful symbol of hope, peace and unity.
-These cranes will be displayed on 6th of December 2025 at the Unity Tree at the Newcastle Library. | Details of when and where.
+These cranes were displayed on 6th of December 2025 at the Unity Tree at the Newcastle Library. | Details of when and where.

 Transforming Justice Australia is offering Restorative support for people impacted by and responsible for sexual harm.
 They are accepting referrals into the programs now, and groups are re-starting in November.
 More information at: Solidarity Circles, and at Community accountability: REVIVE